Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 Cheshire, J. (2007).
 Discourse variation, grammaticalisation and stuff like that. *Journal of Sociolinguistics, 11*(2), 155–193.

 Fernandez, J. & Yuldashev, A. (2011).
 Variation in the use of general extenders *and stuff* in instant messaging interactions. *Journal of Pragmatics, 43*(10), 2610–2626.
-Martínez, I. M. P. (2011). *“I might, I might go I mean it depends on money things and stuff”*.
-A preliminary analysis of general extenders in British teenagers’ discourse. *Journal of Pragmatics, 43*(9), 2452–2470.
+Martínez, I. M. P. (2011). *"I might, I might go I mean it depends on money things and stuff"*.
+A preliminary analysis of general extenders in British teenagers' discourse. *Journal of Pragmatics, 43*(9), 2452–2470.

 Norrby, C. & Winter, J. (2002).
-Affiliation in Adolescents’ Use of Discourse Extenders.
+Affiliation in Adolescents' Use of Discourse Extenders.
 In C. Allen (Ed.), *Proceedings of the 2001 Conference of the Australian Linguistic Society*.
 Retrieved from [http://www.als.asn.au/proceedings/als2001.html](http://www.als.asn.au/proceedings/als2001.html)

 Rechkemmer, A., Wilson, S. R. & Mihalcea, R. (2020).
 Small Town or Metropolis?
 Analyzing the Relationship between Population Size and Language.
 In N. Calzolari, F. Béchet, P. Blache, K. Choukri, C. Cieri, T. Declerck, ... & S. Piperidis (Eds.), *Proceedings of the 12th Language Resources and Evaluation Conference*.
 Retrieved from [http://www.lrec-conf.org/proceedings/lrec2020/index.html](http://www.lrec-conf.org/proceedings/lrec2020/index.html)